Digital cameras -

 Controls

-Automatic mode is often fine but it’s much more fun and produces better results controlling aperture, shutter speed and ISO yourself.
-I generally use Aperture Priority mode on my big Fuji in good light.
-That gives you good control over depth of focus.
+Automatic mode is often fine but it's much more fun and produces better results controlling aperture, shutter speed and ISO yourself.
+I generally use Aperture Priority mode on nearly all of my cameras.
+That gives you good control over depth of focus and puts you in charge of shutter speed, by varying the film speed and aperture.
 I've never found the scene modes you get by the dozen on modern cameras very useful.
+I think it's really unfortunate that manufactures are so dumbing down their less expensive cameras and would not lightly buy any camera lacking aperture priority mode.

 Movie mode

-Most digital cameras will take movies until the memory card is full.
-They are not going to be of camcorder quality but if it's important to you make sure a camera you are interested in takes reasonable movie clips.
-It helps if you can use the zoom mid clip but that is rare and may introduce electric motor noise.
-Some cameras now offer HD movie recording.
+Most digital cameras will now take quite good movies.
+They are not going to be of top camcorder quality unless expensive (eg Lumix GH5) but if it's important to you, make sure a camera you are interested in takes reasonable movie clips.
+It helps if you can zoom in and out mid clip but that may introduce electric motor noise.
+Many cameras now offer HD movie recording and some 4K.
+I find the video clips from cameras tend to be huge and that processing them (I use Magix Movie Studio Platinum 17) can squash them to 50% of the size or less with no obvious loss of quality if I output as mp4.
+I'll often render clips as 720p, so much smaller than full HD.

 Reviews

-Do check out any camera you’re thinking of.
-There are lots of sources, amazon uk and US plus, for example:
+Do check out any camera you're thinking of.
+There are lots of sources, for example:

 imaging-resource.com